laser eye surgery private health insurance

 Not all tariffs reimburse the full amount.

-There are often maximum limits per eye or deductibles.
+There are often limits per eye or excess charges.

 A premium tariff offers advantages here.
-Examine contract details closely.
+Check the contract details carefully.

-Expert tip: Confirm with your insurer in writing.
+Expert tip: Confirm in writing with your insurance.

-A supplementary health insurance can fill gaps in your main private health insurance.
+A supplementary health insurance can fill gaps in the main private health insurance.

-Chances of success have significantly increased since the ruling.
+The prospects of success have increased significantly since the judgement.

 Document all steps carefully.
 Medical reports are important.

-This care is important regardless of laser surgery.
+These screenings are important regardless of a laser surgery.

 With this information, you will master the financial aspect.